isomerpages/pa-moca/_heritage-trail/Newton NC.md

         </div>
         <p class="site-description">
-          Founded in 1845, Chui Huay Lim Club, initially the Teochew Gentlemen‚Äôs Club, is one of Singapore‚Äôs oldest clubs.
+          Founded in 1845, Chui Huay Lim Club, initially the Teochew Gentlemen's Club, is one of Singapore's oldest clubs.
 It served as a central hub for the Teochew community, promoting unity and strength.
         </p>
       </div>